nickdesaulniers/nickdesaulniers.github.com/source/_posts/2014-04-18-lets-write-some-x86-64.markdown

 same microarchitecture if their operating systems are incompatible at the ABI layer.

+*UPDATE*: Further, I just learned that [Go, and C code compiled by 6c don’t use the "normal" SysV ABI and calling convention, but have their own.](http://nelhagedebugsshit.tumblr.com/post/84342207533/things-i-learned-writing-a-jit-in-go)

 What our goal is is to call `exit(0);` where exit is defined in libc, which we link against during the linking phase with with flag `-lc`.
 This is another punt on system calls.
 So to invoke exit with the first integer argument of 0,